BeminDawoud/simple-shell-project/README.md

-# Our Version for a Simple Shell Project
+# My Version of a Simple Shell Project

 ## Overview